AngleProtocol/angle-governance/README.md

 This repository contains the smart contracts for the cross-chain governance system for Angle Protocol relying on LayerZero message passing infrastructure.

 It also comes with some utils and scripts to facilitate the creation and execution of proposals on top of the deployed system.

-## Simulate a Proposal

-- Complete `test/Proposal.sol`
-- You can simulate the proposal's execution by running `forge test -vvvv --match-contract Simulate`
-- Eventually add tests to `test/Simulate.t.sol`

 ## System Architecture 🏘️